clojars/infrastructure/README.md

 There is some config for Clojars which is sensitive and cannot be publicly shared in the Github repo.
 This is placed in `private/vars.yml`.
 For development purposes, `private/vars.yml.example` is a vars file which looks like the real one but with sensitive information replaced.
 Run `cp private/vars.yml.example private/vars.yml` to create your private vars file.

+TODO: Create a script to generate/touch private files so developers have files to copy across in Ansible

 # Running playbooks

 Run: